Andyinater/AutoGen_IterativeCoding/README.md

 Currently this project only works to produce python code.
 With some work, this can be adapted.

 # How it Works

+> [!NOTE]
+> Documentation is out of date - there have been significant changes to the code.
+However, the method presented is still representative.

 The program runs in two phases: the Planning Phase, and the Iteration Phase.

 ![Diagram depicting the program phases, including the interactions between user/agents, creation of files, and presentation of files to agents.](/flow.png)